• Skip to primary navigation

 I didn’t meet my goals this year either (I almost never do), but 2017 was an exceptional year for me, a massive year of growth both for my career and my personal life.
 I achieved several things I set out to achieve and many that I didn’t, and while there were challenges along the way, it was a year that taught me that every success starts first inside your mind and with the unwavering decision that you’re going to make it happen.

-Here’s how I fared with my goals in 2017 and how I’m using the lessons learned from them to set new ones in the new year.
+Here’s how I fared with my goals in 2017 and how I’m using the lessons learned from them to set new ones for the year ahead.

 To Create:

-I worked on seven big projects this year, so in a sense I didn’t achieve my goal of creating 12 “things.”
-That said, I’ve created more this year than I have ever before in my life and the seven projects that I did undertake included four e-courses, The Finishers community, a novel, and the Freelance Writer’s Guide series of ebooks.
+I worked on seven big projects this year, so I didn’t achieve my goal of creating 12 “things.”
+That said, I’ve created more this year than I have ever before in my life and the seven projects I took on included four courses, The Finishers community, a novel, and the Freelance Writer’s Guide series of ebooks.

-Within each of these projects is a multitude of smaller projects, so in a sense, I created far more than 12 new things this year.
-Including the shorter e-courses, the trainings, and the books, I was probably closer to a hundred.
+Within each of these projects is a multitude of smaller projects, so I created far more than 12 new things this year.

 The Freelance Writer’s Guide series of books creates an interesting tracking challenge.
-I conceived of them as a series of 90 books, but some of them have become stand-alone titles and others I got rid of completely, so I’m now left with 46 in total.
-Further, instead of releasing them all in one go, as was my original plan, I’ll now be releasing one each week over the period of the whole year.
+I conceived of them as a series of dozens of books, but some of them have become stand-alone titles and others I got rid of completely, so I’m now left with 10 in total.
+Further, instead of releasing them all in one go, as was my original plan, I’ll now be releasing one each week.

-In 2018, I’ve decided to break down this “to create” goal into a series of further goals so that I can stay on track for all the things I want to be creating this year and track them effectively so that I have a clearer picture at the end of the year.
+In 2018, I’ve broken this down this “to create” goal into a series of further goals so that I can stay on track for all the things I want to be creating this year and track them effectively so that I have a clearer picture at the end of the year.

 My goals for 2018 in this category are: